Hair Transplant in Toronto: Which Method Suits You Best?

 Additionally, FUE can be repeated at least a few times.
 So for people who have the patience, a gradual building-up of fuller, thicker hair can be established over the span of a few years.
 Due to the progressive nature of pattern hair loss, additional maintenance procedures are recommended after a time to fill in any other spaces that appear.
 Your newly implanted grafts are expected to stay in place and thrive because they are resistant to the hormone implicated in hair loss.
 However, your native hairs are still at risk of shedding.
 Therefore, if you have a hair transplant at a young age, it’s realistic to expect some changes over a long period.

 It’s hard to give an average estimate for your hair transplant price in Toronto or elsewhere, because it depends on the surgeon and your specific goals.
 Some people may want to treat a small spot, while others are looking to fill in a large area.
 FUE rates are usually calculated per graft.
 The hair transplant cost per graft means that if each unit costs between $4 and $6 and you need 1,500 grafts, your surgery could total $9,000 plus applicable taxes.
 Your hair restoration surgeon will be able to determine how many grafts are likely to give you the most desirable results and will discuss the possibilities with you during your consultation.
-Dr. Torgerson’s hair transplant patients are provided with a thorough, informative, and complimentary consultation so that they can have their scalp assessed and understand the related fees.
+Dr. Torgerson’s hair transplant patients are provided with a thorough, informative consultation so that they can have their scalp assessed and understand the related fees.